scalar-labs/scalardl-emulator/README.md

 Every command has a detailed help that can be displayed with -h.
 For example:
 ```
-dlt-e# execute -h
+scalar> execute -h

 Usage:
 execute [-h] id argument...

 Description:
-Execute a contract that has been with the `register` command.
+Execute a contract that has been registered with the `register` command.

 Parameters:
       id            contract id.
 Use `list-contract` to list registered contract id.